 The silver medal denotes service at the district level and is certified by the state secretary or color guard commander.
 Compatriots must serve as district director, major area color guard vice commander, or be the principal program at at least 2 chapter meetings ( per year) outside their primary chapter.
 Ladies may qualify by completing at least 3 of the following each year: presenting a chapter program, serving as primary hostess for the Ladies Auxiliary meeting at one of the 4 annual state meetings, participating in 3 parades outside their home chapter, participating in colonial outfit at the Vincennes Rendezvous, Connor Prairie, or Feast of the Hunter’s Moon SAR booths/displays, other displays or educational events outside their primary chapter, etc.

 The gold medal denotes service at the state level and requires that the Compatriot or Lady hold an elected state office or major committee chair in their respective organization.
-Creditable service is certified by the INSSAR State Secretary or the INSSAR Ladies’ Auxiliary State Secretary and requires the individual perform the duties of the elected position in a satisfactory manner to include attendance at state meetings of the respective organization.
+Creditable service is certified by the Indiana SAR State Secretary or the Indiana SAR Ladies’ Auxiliary State Secretary and requires the individual perform the duties of the elected position in a satisfactory manner to include attendance at state meetings of the respective organization.

 An individual may receive all 3 awards over the same 3 year period if they meet the individual yearly requirements for creditable years service at each of the 3 levels.
 Service prior to the year 2000 may not be counted.

-Respective secretaries will submit by name requests listing qualifying service per year to the INSSAR Medals & Awards Chairman (INSSAR Vice President) NLT 31 December for presentation at the subsequent annual meeting.
-Medals and supplemental stars will be supplied by the INSSAR Medals & Awards program at no cost to the recipient upon initial authorization.
+Respective secretaries will submit by name requests listing qualifying service per year to the Indiana SAR Medals & Awards Chairman (Indiana SAR Vice President) no later than 15 June for presentation at the Summer House of Delegates Meeting.
+Medals and supplemental stars will be supplied by the Indiana SAR Medals & Awards program at no cost to the recipient upon initial authorization.
 Cost of replacing lost medals or stars will be born by the individual.